 What We Do

-TrueTube is an award-winning website for schools that provides videos, lesson plans and assembly scripts for RE, PSHE and Citizenship at Key Stages 3 and 4, with more resources for Key Stages 1 and 2 on the way.
+TrueTube is a multi award-winning website for schools that provides short films, lesson plans and assembly scripts for RE, PSHE and Citizenship at Key Stages 3 and 4, with more resources for Key Stages 1 and 2 on the way.

 TrueTube was launched in 2007 by CTVC Ltd, originally to encourage young people to make films dealing with the issues they cared about.
 As the library of films grew, the purpose of the site evolved to include lesson plans and assembly plans to help teachers use our films in the classroom.
 Today TrueTube hosts hundreds of resources, supporting thousands of students each year.